SouhailChakk/azure-python-flask-postgresql/README.md

 ## What we'll do

-1. Provision and Populate Azure PostgreSQL
+1. Provision and Populate Azure Services
 1. Configure Workstation
 1. Develop the App
 1. Dockerize the App